buwilliams/rest-project/INSTRUCTIONS.md

 * Tools are up to you.
 Use whatever language/framework you’re most familiar with.

-* Friendface is a little behind the times so its API serves data in CSV instead of JSON.
-The accompanying [friendface.csv](friendface.csv) file contains data about the "likes" that your posts have received.
+* SocialMedia is a little behind the times so its API serves data in CSV instead of JSON.
+The accompanying [socialmedia.csv](socialmedia.csv) file contains data about the "likes" that your posts have received.

 * Ingest the CSV and expose four REST-style `GET` routes that return the following data: